neveenaburomman/data-structures-and-algorithms/javascript/insertionSort/BLOG.md

 ## insertion sort
-nsertion sort is a sorting algorithm that places an unsorted element at its suitable place in each iteration.
+insertion sort is a sorting algorithm that places an unsorted element at its suitable place in each iteration.

 ## Pseudo Code
 ```ruby